-In this article, we dive into the ins and outs of a high-end dive computer – the Shearwater Teric.
+In this article, we dive into the ins and outs of the Shearwater Teric, a high-end dive computer that’s made quite the splash in the diving community.

-Whether you’re looking for your first dive computer or you’re a seasoned technical diver, the Teric is ideal for everyone.
+Whether you’re looking for your first dive computer or you’re a seasoned tech diver, the Teric is an excellent option.

 Shearwater is renowned for its powerful, sturdy, and intuitive machines – but does the Teric live up to expectations?

 Let’s find out.